13 Dealing with Data

 13.6.1 Time-based targets

 As in other settings, the most common approach when the target is some value that varies time is to use a linear model of some kind.
 While the target varies over time, the features may be time-varying or not.
 There are traditional autoregressive models that use the target’s past values as features, for example, autoregressive moving average (ARIMA) models.
-Others can incorporate historical information in other ways such as is done in Bayesian methods to marketing data or in reinforcement learning (Section 11.3).
-Still others can get quite complex, such recurrent neural networks and their generalizations that form the backbone of modern AI models.
-Lately transformer-based models have looked promising.
+Others can incorporate historical information in other ways such as is done in Bayesian methods for marketing data, or with reinforcement learning approaches (Section 11.3).
+Still others can get quite complex, such as recurrent neural networks and their generalizations that form the backbone of modern AI models.
+Lately transformer-based models have looked promising for time series beyond text.

-Longitudinal data9 is a special case of time series data, where the target is a function of time, but it is typically grouped in some fashion.
+Longitudinal data11 is a special case of time series data, where the target is a function of time, but it is typically grouped in some fashion, and often of a shorter sequence.
 An example is a model for school performance for students over several semesters, where values are clustered within students over time.
 In this case, you can use some sort of time series regression, but you can also use a mixed model (Section 8.3), where you model the target as a function of time, but also include a random effect for the grouping variable, in this case, students.
 This is a very common approach in many domains, and can be very effective in terms of performance as well.
-It can also be used for time series data that is not longitudinal, where the random effects are based on autoregressive covariance matrices.
+Mixed models can also be used for longer series, where the random effects are based on autoregressive covariance matrices.
 In this case, an ARIMA component is added to the linear model as a random effect to account for the time series nature of the data.
 This is fairly common in Bayesian contexts.

-In general lots of models can be found specific to time series data, and the choice of model will depend on the data, the questions we want to ask, and the goals we have.
+In general, lots of models can be found specific to time series data, and the choice of model will depend on the data, the questions we want to ask, and the goals we have.
+Most traditional models are still linear models.

 The primary distinguishing feature for referring data as ‘time-series’ and ‘longitudinal’ is the number of time points, where the latter typically has relatively few.
 This arbitrary though.